sictweb/bti425-2020/notes/angular-components-inclass.md

 On the right side of the equals sign is the expression.
 For this simple use case, it's simply the name of the property we want to render and enable editing for.

 Save your work and run.
 It just works.
 Do some edits, and notice that the table updates as you type.
-Ridiculously easy.

 ![Table only](../media/ang-inclass3.png)